Glossary

 Positive Pay

-Reduces losses due to fraud and forgery by giving an account holder the opportunity to review all checks online that do not match their check issue data, providing proactive versus reactive fraud prevention.
+Helps reduce losses due to fraud and forgery by giving an account holder the opportunity to review all checks online that do not match their check issue data, providing proactive versus reactive fraud prevention.
 The account holder provides the bank with an electronic file of checks issued each time their company issues checks.
 Each business day, the financial institution reports any checks that do not match the check number and amount in the check issue file.
 The account holder then notifies the financial institution online whether to pay or return each reported exception.
 The financial institution provides an online audit trail showing all items posted to the account and those returned.
 1

 Principal Balance